-equipped with the norm inherited from $X$ (cf. \cite{Mle09}).
+furnished with the norm inherited from $X$.
 Equivalently, via convolution with the Poisson kernel, we can treat the Hardy space $H[X]$ as a space of analytic functions on the unit disc $\mathbb{D}$.
-Of course, $H[L_p]$, where $1 \leqslant p \leqslant \infty$, is nothing else, but a {\it classical Hardy space} $H_p$ (for more information we refer to \cite{LM21}, \cite{Mle09} and references given there).
+In particular, the space $H[L_p]$ with $1 \leqslant p \leqslant \infty$ is nothing else, but the {\bf classical Hardy space} $H_p$.
+For much more information about the theory of Hardy spaces we refer to Duren's monograph \cite{Dur76}.

-Now we are ready to prove the promised result.
+We are ready to prove the promised result.